qlt315/UCMEC_COMMAG/README.md

 the benefits of UCMEC, we jointly optimize the task partition, transmit power control, and computing resource allocation decision to minimize the total energy consumption under delay constraints.
-Simulation results show that our proposed ptimization scheme can bring users lower energy consumption, delay, and higher successful offloading probability than traditional MEC.
+Simulation results show that our proposed optimization scheme can bring users lower energy consumption, delay, and higher successful offloading probability than traditional MEC.

 This paper is available on https://ieeexplore.ieee.org/document/9952196